-Did you know that you can actually get a discount into the parks by dressing up?
+Did you know that you can actually get discount Disneyland tickets for the parks by dressing up?
 This is one of the most fun ways to save on tickets.
 Two times a year, a group of people will dress as stylishly as they can and come together to visit Disneyland dressed dapper.
-Not only is this fun, but this group also gets a discount on their tickets.
+Not only is this fun, but this group also gets Disneyland discount tickets.
 Learn more on the Dapper Day website.

 Walk in the Park

 Sometimes, getting discount Disneyland tickets can be as simple as a walk in the park!
 If you are able to visit the park in August, you can participate in the 3 mile Walk in the Park event held by the Children’s Hospital of Orange County and the Disneyland Resort.
 Registrees can help a good cause and walk three miles in the parks, earning an entrance discount at the same time.

 These Disneyland ticket discounts used to be very exciting.
 Southern California’s CityPASS for a long time was a great way to save money on your tickets to Disneyland.
 Unfortunately, they no longer offer their multi-attraction pass.
 You can still receive a small discount on Disneyland discount tickets through CityPASS, but they will not be as good of a price as those found in the next section.

 This online ticket seller has made a name for itself for being an excellent provider of discount Disneyland tickets.
 They work tirelessly to find hard-to-find deals on tickets.
 You can buy e-tickets, tickets to show on your mobile device or tickets to print.